Naila Nayem: Career

-Besides modeling, Nayem works in TV. and film.
-She established her acting career by working on the movie Run Out.
+Besides modelling, Nayem works in television and film.
+She established her acting career by performing an item song in the film t.
 She acted in Bangla drama Ghat Babu Nitai Candra in 2013 which was based on Sunil Gangopadhyay's novel Ghat Babu.
 She performed in an item song.
-She was signed to appear in upcoming film Maruf Taka Dhorena.
+She was signed to appear in film Maruf Taka Dhorena.
+Nayem has also performed on Ananta Jolil in a programme organized by Grameenphone.
+She starred in a web series called The List by CMV.